dambrubaba/Web-miner/README.md

 ## Deployment

-This application is designed to be deployed on Replit:
+This application can be deployed on various platforms.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions on deploying to:

-1. Access your Replit workspace
-2. Click the "Deploy" button
-3. Your app will be available at your assigned `.replit.app` domain
+- Streamlit Cloud (Recommended)
+- Heroku
+- Google Cloud Run
+- AWS Elastic Beanstalk
+- DigitalOcean App Platform

+For the simplest deployment experience, we recommend using either Replit or Streamlit Cloud.

 ## Contributing